 According to Baker Hughes, the horizontal rig count, which today drills for about 90% of the gas in North America, fell for the third straight week to 853 from 858.
 Horizontal drilling had risen to a record high of 863 in nine straight weeks before beginning its decline in July.

-The U.S. gas supply declined by 1.5% from April to May, according to the Energy Information Administration (EIA), which on Thursday issued its latest natural gas gross production report (Form 914).
-According to the data, U.S. gross gas output from April to May fell to 72.93 Bcf/d.
+The U.S. gas supply declined slightly in May, according to the Energy Information Administration (EIA), which on Thursday issued the latest natural gas gross production report (Form 914).
+According to the latest data, U.S. gross gas output from April to May fell by a total of 1.5% to 72.93 Bcf/d.
 The Lower 48 states' gas output "remained about constant," with larger production declines in the Gulf of Mexico (GOM) and in Wyoming.